 3 Options for Creating Waterproof Books: Book Printing

 The cover and pages of most books - including manuals, reference guides, handbooks, etc. - are constructed from paper.
-When used in a clean and dry environment, paper remains durable and can last quite a long time.
+When used in a clean and dry environment, paper remains durable and can last long.

 However, if a book is used in a setting where moisture is present, it can become permanently damaged if it comes in contact with water or other liquids.
 This is because paper is made from wood pulp.
-When the cellulose fibers of wood pulp absorb moisture, the bond between the fibers becomes weaker.
+When wood pulp cellulose fibers absorb moisture, the bond between the fibers becomes weaker.

 Because paper soaks up moisture so readily, it becomes limp and could easily rip or disintegrate once saturated.
 Even if the exposure to moisture is minimal and the pages remain intact, the book could become distorted from swelling or warping, or be ruined by stains and discoloration.